 Collagene Mask Editor and Windform materials to create 3D masks and objects.
 From the idea to the object in a while.
 Windform reinforced polyamide-based materials and 3D Printing.
 The revolution in design production has started.

 People’ faces are scanned through a sensor and acquired in a digital environment.
 The software application written by the Italian designers of Do The Mutation generates customized masks for each person.
-The masks are produced as unique pieces through 3d printing and Windform materials.
+The masks are produced as unique pieces through 3d printing and Windform 3D printing materials.
 On February 10th 2013 the first three models took part in Venice Carnival’ parades.

 The three masks were produced by CRP with their reinforced polyamide-based materials.